-SpeedTree is a third-party product by IDV Inc, which provides prebuilt tree Assets and modeling software focused specifically on trees.
+SpeedTree, a suite of products by IDV Inc., provides prebuilt tree Assets and modeling software focused specifically on trees.

 Unity recognizes and imports SpeedTree Assets in the same way that it handles other Assets.
 If you’re using SpeedTree Modeler 7, make sure to resave your